Banani-Rath/azure-devops-server-docs-pr/docs/server/install/single-server.md

 ---
-title: Install and configure TFS on a single server
+title: Install and configure Azure DevOps Server or TFS on a single server
-description: Install and set up Team Foundation Server (or TFS Express) on a single server using the basic configuration wizard ms.prod: devops-server ms.technology: tfs-admin ms.assetid: 36d82fcb-e849-41e1-a33f-68974c15fbd4
+description: Install and set up Azure DevOps Server, Team Foundation Server, or TFS Express on a single server by using the Server Configuration Wizard. ms.prod: devops-server ms.technology: tfs-admin ms.assetid: 36d82fcb-e849-41e1-a33f-68974c15fbd4